-In this section of the cell culture report, the experts of Signicent have found out the methods and formulations that can enhance PCR efficiency.
+In this section of the cell culture report, the experts of Signicent have found the methods and formulations that can enhance PCR efficiency.

 PCR has always been a powerful tool to obtain sufficient DNA from scarce DNA resources.
-Metal-organic framework materials(MOFs) have a high specific surface area, tunable pore sizes, alterable surface charges, and favor thermal conductivity.
+Metal-organic framework materials(MOFs) have a high specific surface area, tunable pore sizes, alterable surface charges, and favour thermal conductivity.
 Two such metal-organic framework materials(UiO-66 and ZIF-8) were used to optimize error-prone two-round PCR.